Scandinavian-Virtual-Airlines/.github/profile/README.md

 #
 > [!NOTE]
 > SASVa is ___not___ affiliated with, endorsed, or sponsored by Scandinavian Airlines.
-> It is a community virtual airline community.
+> It is a virtual airline community.

 # SASva Virtual Airline